 Stanford W. Ascherman, M.D.
 Professor in the School of Engineering

-Methods: Theory building from multiple studies as well as simulation, formal modeling and statistical analyses
+Methods: Multi-case Theory Building as well as machine learning, simulation, and econometrics

 Professor of Management Science and Engineering

-Current Research and Scholarly InterestsKay is a financial engineer.
+Current Research and Scholarly InterestsKay is a financial technologist and engineer.
 He develops stochastic financial models, designs statistical methods for analyzing financial data, examines simulation and other numerical algorithms for solving the associated computational problems, and performs empirical analyses.
 Much of Kay's work is driven by important applications in areas such as credit risk management, investment management, and, most recently, housing finance.